imacrayon/alpine-ajax/docs/examples/toggle-button.md

 This demo shows how to implement a toggle button that alters server state.

-This pattern starts with a simple form:
+This pattern starts with an AJAX form assigned `id="like"`:

 ```html
 <form x-ajax id="like" method="post" action="/comments/1/like">